2

 – Ryan

-Dec 2, 2015 at 22:00
+Commented Dec 2, 2015 at 22:00

 • 1

 I have a coworker.
 He joined the team when i was an intern more than 15 years ago.
 I came back to the company a couple of years ago and he was doing exactly the same job, with the exact same responsibilities.
 And he is well respected within the department, but he is very much a 40-hour a week guy, and does not put in extra time.
 It just goes to show that you can be successful doing 40 hours a week, but you just may not get promoted at the same rate as your other colleagues.
-Dec 3, 2015 at 1:37
+Commented Dec 3, 2015 at 1:37

 • This is depressing.
 What if you have a biological clock and can't put off having a family?
 If you put in a solid 40 hours of doing your best, you still shouldn't get a promotion because Joe doesn't have a biological clock and can wait decades longer to settle down?
 I'm not saying anything should change.
 Your argument is unfortunately rock-solid.
 But what a miserable world to live in.